<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 1. Understand the joint pension details.
 Note that the joint pension is not automatic.
 Your joint pensioner will need to complete and return the paperwork from ConocoPhillips' pension center to start receiving payments.

 2. Be prepared to cover the gap.
-Your joint pensioner will need to be prepared with enough savings to bridge at least one month between the end of your regular pension payments and the beginning of the joint pension payments.
+Your joint pensioner will need to have enough savings to bridge at least one month between the end of your regular pension payments and the beginning of the joint pension payments.
 For someone in their 50s or 60s, this is especially important.

 If your survivor has ConocoPhillips medical coverage...